Barry Popkin: Research

 He was a co-author on a widely cited 2004 paper in the American Journal of Clinical Nutrition which speculated that high fructose corn syrup-containing beverages may uniquely contribute to obesity.

 In his research, he shows how increasing access to media and exposure to advertising, a powerful food industry, the rise of Wal-Mart like shopping centers, and a dramatic decline in physical activity are clashing with millions of years of human evolution, creating a world of overweight people with debilitating health problems such as diabetes.
-Ultimately, Popkin contends that widespread obesity is less a result of poor individual dietary choices than about a hi-tech, interconnected world in which governments and multinational corporations have extraordinary power to shape our everyday lives and environments.
+Ultimately, Popkin contends that widespread obesity is less a result of poor individual dietary choices than about a hi-tech, interconnected world in which governments and multinational corporations have extraordinary power to shape our everyday environments and subsequently how we eat, drink and move.
 Popkin also conducted the China Health and Nutrition Survey, and has conducted other surveys in countries such as Russia, Kyrgyzstan, and the United Arab Emirates.

-He was a member of the G-7 small team of economists who worked in 1991 on working to help transform the Russia economy.
-Then he helped to create a new poverty line for Russia and also initiated the ongoing Russian Longitudinal Monitoring Survey.
+He was a member of the G-7 small team of economists who worked in 1991 on working to help transform first the former Soviet Union and subsequently focused on the Russia economy.
+Then he helped to create a new poverty line for Russia (and later several other countries like Ukraine and Kyrgyzstan and also initiated the ongoing Russian Longitudinal Monitoring Survey.

 Popkin was the chair of a committee of experts that published a report on the health effects of food deserts in 2009.
 They found that farmer's markets and supermarkets did not have a noticeable effect in 'so-called' food deserts.

 In the early 2010s he and colleagues led a project to determine the calorie and nutrient content of popular foods in the United States, or, as Popkin describes it, "mapping the food genome."

 In 2014, Popkin et al. published a study in which the authors reported that fast food consumption was not the sole contributor to childhood obesity, and that Western diets in general might be more strongly associated with obesity than fast food consumption alone.
 Regarding this study, Popkin told the Winston-Salem Chronicle that "Eating fast foods is just one behavior that results from those poor eating habits.
 Just because children who eat more fast food are the most likely to become obese does not prove that calories from fast foods bear the brunt of the blame."
 Another 2014 study led by Popkin found that as a result of the Healthy Weight Commitment Foundation Pledge, food companies sold about 6.4 trillion fewer calories in 2012 than they did in 2007.
 But his team showed they were losing food markets to private labels and did not change their own behavior for what they produced.